This is a guest post written by one of my readers who wanted to share her experience of traveling solo in Europe as a woman.

 At first I wanted to scrap the whole trip, but I’d been planning this big trip for months (and dreaming about it for years).
 Plus I’d already bought the non-refundable plane ticket, so I started researching solo travel.

 The idea of traveling alone, especially as a woman, never even crossed my mind until that point, but the more I researched it, the more I came to realize that solo travel was something that sounded amazing.
 I decided throw caution to the wind and just do it.

 Ok, I was a little nervous before heading off.
 I remember having a mini-freakout when I was on the plane, but I was able to pull myself together pretty quickly.
 As soon as I landed in London I successfully made it to my hotel using the Tube.
 Success!

 After it was all said and done I discovered how much I loved solo travel.
 Sure, there were some not-so-great times and I made a few mistakes, but I would do it all over again if I had the chance.
-But one of my biggest surprises was that I met a large number of solo female travels in Europe — there were probably one or two at every hostel I stayed at!
+One of the biggest surprises was that I met a large number of other solo female travelers in Europe — there were probably one or two at every hostel I stayed at!